Simpo is a capable user onboarding and training product used by some goliaths, such as Walmart and Monday.com.

 Higher Pricing for the Same Value

-Compared to one of its closest competitors, UserGuiding, Simpo charges 2.5 times more for their starting plan.
+Compared to one of its closest competitors, UserGuiding, Simpo charged 2.5 times more for their starting plan.

 This makes the product undesirable for small-medium businesses, who want to step into the user onboarding game with little steps.